geomatics-io/ObjectListView/docs/dragdrop.rst

         e.RefreshObjects();
     }

-The event has a convenience method, `RefreshObjects()`, which refreshes all the objects involved in the operation.
+The `ModelDropped` event has a convenience method, `RefreshObjects()`, which refreshes all the objects involved in the operation.
 This is particularly useful with operations on `TreeListViews`.

 Simply doing more
 -----------------